midhunkalarikkal/FullDomain/Notes/React.md

 - `react.development.js` or `react.production.min.js`: This is the React library.
 - `react-dom.development.js` or `react-dom.production.min.js`: This is ReactDOM, which is responsible for rendering React components into the DOM.

+`ReactDOM` is a package in React that helps render React components to the web page.
+It connects React with the DOM (Document Object Model), which represents the structure of an HTML page.
+ReactDOM takes the React components we build and efficiently updates the web page to match the changes in the components.
+It is mainly used for rendering React apps in web browsers.

 ## Development vs Production
 -----------------------------
 - **Development version** (`development.js`): Includes helpful warnings and detailed error messages for developers.